MrRSquared/Photon-Vision-on-the-XRP-Educational-Robot/README.md

 This connects the simulator to the server.
 The code above will connect to a server running on the host laptop running the wpilib software.

 You can take this a step further by running Photon on a coprocessor.
-I do not have access to a supported pi currently, but I did get Photon working on a Pi Zero2W (not the zero 1 or 1w. there is not a Java 11 build compatible with that one).
+I do not have access to a supported pi currently, but I did get Photon working on a Pi Zero2W (not the zero 1 or 1w.
+There is not a Java 11 build compatible with that one).
 Note, this is not officially supported, but it does work with a 32 or 64 bit image.
+Also, running Photon does heat up the Pi and push its limits a bit.
+A heat sink may be a good idea.

 ## Pi Install

 Because Photon expects a non-wifi coprocessor, I ended up installing Photon Manually.

 - I started by flashing a legacy light image (32 or 64 bit).
-I set up ssh and the wifi and password to connect to my home network (but you could set it to connect to the XRP Accesspoint as well) in the raspberry pi imager.
+I set up ssh and the wifi and password to connect to my home network (but you could set it to connect to the XRP Access point instead) in the raspberry pi imager.

 - Then, I connected the pi camera to the pi and booted it.

-- I found the ip address of the Pi using my router software, but you could use sniffing software to find it as well.
+- I found the ip address of the Pi using my router software, but you could use sniffing software to find it.

 - Using an SSH client, I connected to the Pi and ran the [Debian install commands from Photon's Docs](https://docs.photonvision.org/en/latest/docs/getting-started/installation/sw_install/other-coprocessors.html).
 ```Java